a-fly-fly-bird/a-fly-fly-bird/README.md

 - 👋 Hi, I’m @a-fly-fly-bird.
-- 👀 I’m interested in computer science, jog, badminton and sleeping.
+- 👀 I’m interested in computer science, jog, badminton and zzz~.
 - 🌱 I’m currently learning computer science.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: asleepychild@gmail.com